rampatra/JavaNotes/_posts/2015-08-20-nested-classes.md

 * A local class declared in a `static` method has access to only `static` members of the enclosing class, since there is no associated instance of the enclosing class.
 If you're in a `static` method, there is no `this`, so an inner class in a `static` method is subject to the same restrictions as the `static` method.
 In other words, no access to instance variables.

+## Anonymous Inner Classes

+Inner class declared without any class name at all is known as __Anonymous Inner Class__.
+These can be seen as two types:
+1. Plain/Normal Anonymous Inner Class
+2. Argument defined Anonymous Inner Class

+1. Plain/Normal Anonymous Inner Class also comes in two flavors:

+i.
+Flavor 1: